e2nIEE/PandaModels.jl/docs/src/develop.md

 # Developer Documentation

-!!! sync develop mode in pandapower
+!!! warning "sync develop mode in pandapower"
     Either you are developing a new feature or using the function from develop mode you should set the  option  `pdm_dev_mode=True`, e.g. :

     ```python